danstarns/project.md/README.md

 3. `npm run start`

 ## Docker
-> Use this to start client, server & dependencies all at once, take consideration for any local, conflicting, services 🐳
+> Use this to start client, server & dependencies all at once, take consideration for any conflicting services.
+Make sure you configure **email** config in docker.compose.yml 🐳

 1. `docker-compose up`